I work long hours. I’ve been putting off exercise, but I know I should do something. Do you have any suggestions?

 To push yourself to the limit, you’ve got to push through the barriers of pain and fatigue.
 You know those gremlins that pop up during your cardio workout; the burning in your legs, the burning of your lungs, that feeling of “no more!”.

-Well, that’s where iTunes comes in.
+Well, that’s where music comes into play.
 (Actually it’s the music itself that is the “active ingredient”.
 Your mode of delivery of music is irrelevant).

 Here are some things I’ve noticed in my own workouts, which clients have reported as well.